-The ACES researchers are dispersed in five Research Themes.
-Through these themes the affiliates are able to connect, organise and apply for grants.
-ACES supports its members with different Funding Opportunities for conducting research and attending conferences, and welcomes External PhD candidates.
+ACES research is organised in five Theme Groups.
+Through these Theme Groups, ACES affiliates connect, organise events and apply for grants.
+ACES supports its affiliates with various funding opportunities for conducting research and attending conferences, and welcomes external PhD candidates.

 ACES also directly supports interdisciplinary research projects.
-Right now, three of such projects are enfolding and being developed.
+At this moment, the first batch of such projects are coming to a conclusion, and three new project have been selected.
 You can find an overview of the Key Publications here.

 Governing Europe focuses on three interrelated sets of issues: institutional trajectories of European governance, regulatory governance within the EU, and external dimensions of EU governance.

 Politics and Publics

 Politics and Publics focuses on three main sets of issues: attitudes towards European integration, media and politics, and democracy and justice.

 Diverse Europe focuses on Europe as a space of increasing diversity, which is met with increasing contestation.
 Today’s Europe is confronted with a rise of populist nationalism, right and left-wing identitarianism, and authoritarian revolt.

 Europe in the World